 "This is legislation that provides over $200 billion in tax breaks to the wealthiest 2 percent.
 It is legislation which provides hundreds of billions of dollars in tax breaks for the insurance companies, the drug companies and other people in the medical industry.

-"Our job is to come together and improve the Affordable Care Act, lower deductibles, lower co-payments, lower prescription drug costs.
+"Our job is to come together and improve the affordable care act. lower deductibles, lower co payments, lower prescription drug cost.
 Our job is to pass a health care bill, not to throw millions of people off of their health insurance they currently have."